This is one I really wish I could be at.

 Opening tonight with a BBQ to celebrate is Gate City Greetings at Southfirst Gallery in Brooklyn.
 Featuring work from UNCG MFA grads Nickola Dudley, Matt Hayes, Harriet Hoover, Branch Richter, Amy Stibich, and Clark Williamson, the show should be amazing.

-Their thesis show at the Weatherspoon blew my socks off and if their experience is anything like mine, having the work whittled down and condensed does a lot to clarify and set the strengths in relief against the work of others’.
-There’s a catalog with an essay by yours truly.… Read more
+Their thesis show at the Weatherspoon blew my socks off and if their experience is anything like mine, having the work whittled down and condensed does a lot to clarify and set the strengths in relief against the work of others’. … Read more

 Not even Nas could stop Jay-Z from this take over.
 Thanks to a deal with Samsung, Jay-Z’s latest album, Magna Carta Holy Grail, sold a million copies before it was even released.
 His single (which sucks) has been playing everywhere and the new album is being debated and talked about as if it’s scripture found in a cave upstate.